 Not everyone has a taste for oysters.
 You can either love them or hate them (I personally love them).
 If you’re one of the people though who don’t care much for oysters, it might be time to start giving them a chance.
 Oysters are one of the top health foods and their benefits include the promotion of healthy hair.

 Oysters are rich in zinc which keeps the scalp healthy and hair follicles working properly.
 Low levels of zinc actually cause hair loss and slow hair growth.

 This extends to your eyelashes as well.
-Oysters also contain iron that helps prevent hair from falling out by retaining hair strands to their roots.
-Lastly oysters are rich in B12 that keep your hair looking healthy.
+Oysters also contain iron that helps prevent hair from falling out by retaining hair strands in their roots.
+Lastly, oysters are rich in B12 that keeps your hair looking healthy.